govau/service-manual/content/standard/11-measure-performance/how.md

 ---
 layout: text/textblock
 ---

+### [2]In Discovery stage

-You’ll have started early measurement activity during [Discovery]() with your user research dashboard.
+You’ll have started early measurement activity during [Discovery](/service-design-delivery-process/discovery-stage/) with your user research dashboard.

 You will need to consider how you’ll measure your service in more detail as you enter Alpha.
 By the end of Alpha you should have: